-Okay, so we’re not telling you to skip the treats altogether.
+Okay, so here at the Dental Store, we’re not telling you to skip the treats altogether.
 But parents and neighbors are hoping for a change this Halloween.
 And we think the kids will like the idea too.

 There are numerous reasons why people are searching for a better option: food allergies, childhood obesity, dye sensitivities, tooth decay and orthodontics.
 Not to mention, do we really need pillowcases full of M&Ms, Snicker Bars and Skittles that last until the 4th of July?
 With our culture becoming more health conscious by the minute, let’s explore some healthier Halloween options.